ol810/webtrees-fancy-research-links/README.md

 Translations
 ------------
 You can help to translate this module.
-Updates to translations should be made at [the translation server][3].
-Changes made there will be pushed to this repository periodically and will be included in the next release of this module.
+Use a local editor, like poeditor or notepad++ to make the translations and send them back to me.
+You can do this via a pull request or by e-mail.
+Updated translations will be included in the next release of this module.

 Installation & upgrading
 ------------------------